qtungnui07/celestial-7-4-2025/README.md

 ![Screenshot](screenshot/screenshot4.png)
 4. Test java on cmd to make sure it works
 ![Screenshot](screenshot/screenshot5.png)
-5. Create a folder named "Celestial" anywhere in the Documents directory, and move the file "celestial-3.2.1-SNAPSHOT-fatjar.jar" into that folder.
+5. Create a folder named "random" anywhere in the Documents directory, and move the file "randomdom.jar" into that folder.
 ![Screenshot](screenshot/screenshot6.png)
-6. Create a shortcut, sel "celestial-3.2.1-SNAPSHOT-fatjar.jar", Next and rename for this shortcut if u want then Finish.
+6. Create a shortcut, sel "randomdom.jar", Next and rename for this shortcut if u want then Finish.

 ![Screenshot](screenshot/sc7.png)